mathjax/MathJax-docs/output/fonts.rst

-MathJax version 4 includes support for a number of new font sets for MathJax, and changes the default font to one based on the New Computer Modern fonts, which offers support for a much larger range of characters than MathJax's original TeX font set, but is consistent with the look-and-feel of the original MathJax TeX fonts.
+MathJax version 4 includes support for a number of new font sets for MathJax, and changes the default font to one based on the New Computer Modern fonts, which offer support for a much larger range of characters than MathJax's original TeX font set, but is consistent with the look-and-feel of the original MathJax TeX fonts.
 The new set is slightly lighter, so will not seem so bold and will fit in better on